dj-wasabi/ansible-zabbix-agent/README.md

 Each host will register itself on the Zabbix Server and the status should be 0 (This means the Zabbix Server and Zabbix Agent are connected).

 The Ubuntu agent will register itself via a PSK, so that communication between the Zabbix Server and Zabbix Agent is encrypted with e Pre-Shared Key.

+## before-last-version

+The 3rd and last scenario is the `before-last-version`.
+This is the same scenario like the `default`, but uses the previous Zabbix version.

 # Deploying Userparameters